instaloader/instaloader/docs/cli-options.rst

 .. option:: --load-cookies BROWSER-NAME, -b BROWSER-NAME

-   Use Instagram cookie in your browser to login (works with :option:`--login`).
+   Use Instagram cookie in your browser to login.
+   This feature requires the browser_cookie3 library.
+   Compatible with :option:`--cookiefile` if you want to load cookies from browser profiles.
+   Incompatible with :option:`--login` due to potential username mismatch between user input and browser login.
    Supported browsers: Chrome, Firefox, Edge, Opera, Safari, Brave.

+   After loading the cookies run the :option:`--login` option as it is required to download high quality media and to make full use of Instaloader's features.

+   .. versionadded:: 4.11

 .. option:: --cookiefile COOKIE-FILE, -B COOKIE-FILE